duniter/duniter-rs/README.md

 ## License

-Copyright (C) 2017  The Dunitrust Project Developers.
+Copyright (C) 2017-2019  The AXIOM TEAM Association.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as